 To its credit, these relationships are emotional and rich.
 The subtext of most action films is that men can fall as deeply in love with other men as they do with women, whether that love is sexual in nature or not.
 In this case, it isn’t in the text itself — the subtext is debatable — but that right there is what sets Fast Five apart and gives it the tools to say something genuine about fatherhood.
 The movie is proudly about love relationships between men and doesn’t pretend otherwise.

-It’s worth noting — before we analyze the pivotal line delivery of Diesel’s career — that despite the inadequacies of the material Fast Five has for its women, it also doesn’t enhance its lead male romance at the expense of degrading the women in their lives.
+Despite the inadequacies of the material Fast Five has for its women, it also doesn’t enhance its lead male romance at the expense of degrading the women in their lives.
 (That’s not the case for Tej and Roman, supporting characters respectively played by Chris “Ludacris” Bridges and Tyrese Gibson, but that’s a different thing.)
 Mia may not have a lot of action beats, but she’s equally important in Dom and Brian’s lives, and they do not reduce her or degrade her for the sake of their bond.

 I remember everything about my father.
 Everything.